parseshyam/slack-form/README.md

 - Easily create Slack blocks for forms with minimal code.
 - Supports various form elements including text inputs, checkboxes, radio buttons, and submit buttons.
 - Customizable options for each form element.
+- Set initial value of form using `setFormValues` method.
-- Retrieve all form values at once using `getFormValues` method.
+- Retrieve all form values at once using `getFormValues` method. setFormValues
 - Set custom errors for form elements using `setErrors` method.
 - Dynamically add or remove blocks based on conditions using `addBlock(s)` and `removeBlocks` methods.

+#### Will explore all the above mentioned methods later this section.

 ### Current Supported form element types